freshing/junior-project/README.md

 * Ideally would be, if calling ```npm build``` would do everything required to build project (download deps, build all) - it will save our time.
 (Yes, we know it's not normal)
 * Builded project has to be in _dist_ folder.

+## API HTTP return codes
+API returns only:
+* 200 - If everything is ok
+* 422 - If your request was not constructed properlly

+If you receive different code, then you made something wrong.

 ## What will be checked (as per functionality)